vertigis/workflow-activities-maximo/README.md

 ## Requirements

+### Geocortex Workflow Versions

+The Maximo activities are designed to work with Geocortex Workflow versions `5.19` and above.

+### Maximo Versions

+The Maximo activities are designed to work with Maximo versions `7.6.0.2` and above.

+### Cross-Origin Resource Sharing (CORS)

-In order for the Maximo activities to be able to communicate with the Maximo REST API your Maximo deployment must support CORS.
+In order for the Maximo activities to be able to communicate with the Maximo REST API your Maximo deployment must support [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (CORS).
 This can be enabled:

 -   By enabling CORS on the Maximo web server.
 -   By using a CORS-enabled proxy.